Kafelixon/Vocapy/README.md

 ## Features to be added

- [x] multiple subtitle files as input
- [] Add dictionary definitions to words in output
+*   Add dictionary definitions to words in output

- [] GUI
+*   GUI

 ## Authors

--  Peter Kafel
+*   Peter Kafel

 ## License